dpnunez/portfolio-editor/README.md

 <br />

 ## 🚧 **Future Improvements / Debts**

 While the current version of **Portfolio** offers a solid foundation and interactive experience, there are still several areas for improvement and features to be added in future updates:

 ### 🔄 **Code Editor Enhancements**

 - **New themes**: Add more themes and customization options for the code editor, currently whe only have GitHub Dark and Light.
+- **Initial Loader Animation on Guest Book**: Add a loader animation to the guest book while fetching the comments (this page use SSR to fetch messages, so it can take a time before showing the page result).

 ### 🧪 **Testing Enhancements**

 - **Add testing integrate with NextAuth**: Add tests for the authentication flow and session management

 <br />